12/21/04 Newsletter (below it are two previous newsletters on this issue):

 The Orthodox Union (OU) kashrut authorities who supervise the plant have

-stated that such random movement is not evidence of the animals suffering and that
+stated that such random movement is not evidence of the animals suffering and

 the loss of blood to the brain resulting from the shehitah renders the